 5. You can change people’s lives

 Many people will agree that doctors’ work is life-changing.
-Whether you treat minor health issues or help seriously ill patients heal and find comfort, your job as a doctor will always change people’s lives for the better.
+Whether you treat minor health issues or help seriously ill patients find comfort, your job as a doctor will always change people’s lives for the better.

-6. You have direct access to scientific breakthroughs
+6. You have access to scientific breakthroughs

 Not only that, but doctors are often researchers themselves.
 If you have a knack for numbers and you like to develop different hypotheses, you can easily switch between research and medical practice throughout your career.

-8. You will sharpen your interpersonal skills
+8. You can sharpen your interpersonal skills

 Being a doctor will push you to keep improving both your scientific knowledge and interpersonal skills in order to give the best possible service to your patients.